-As Coronavirus (COVID-19) spreads across the UK, it will be harder for people to maintain their social connections.
+Covid-19 lockdowns between March 2020 and the start of 2021 have made it harder for people to maintain their social connections.

-We will keep the page up to date with ideas for how we can all combat social isolation and look out for each other during the spread of the virus.
+On this page we have some information and ideas for how we can all combat social isolation and look out for each other during the spread of the virus.
 We’ll also link to the latest guidance and advice from government, charities and experts on how to stay safe and healthy during the outbreak.

-For many people there will be a tough, but necessary period of social isolation.
-Many of us will miss seeing family and friends and taking part in our usual hobbies, interests and activities.
+For many people there have been tough, but necessary period of social isolation.
+Many of us miss seeing family and friends and taking part in our usual hobbies, interests and activities.

 It shows how important friendship and connection are in our lives, and how difficult it can be when they’re missing.
 This reminds us that for too many people their lives are often quite a lot like this.